 These two approaches — a tiered set of progressively complex TE’s coupled with a predictive risk model based on prior knowledge of the product’s architecture — would greatly reduce both the risks currently inherent in production testing, while at the same time greatly enhancing its diagnostic value.

-The decision to test in the PE should not be the equivalent of flipping a lightswitch on.
-Going in an instant from complete darkness to blinding light.
+The decision to test in the PE should not be the equivalent of flipping on a light switch.
+Going, in an instant, from complete darkness to blinding light.
 And then only being able to leave the light on for thirty seconds.

-Testing in the live PE should rather be the culmination of a phased process of progressive approximation to the PE in well-designed TEs.
+Rather, testing in the live PE should be the culmination of a phased process of progressive approximation to the PE in well-designed TEs.
 A process that progressively reduces the risks and limitations of testing in production in the first place.

 Of course you should be testing in the PE.
 But it should never be something you do only at the very end, having up to that point only tested in vastly inferior TE’s that bear little resemblance to the live, customer-facing environment where the product must succeed or fail, for all the world to see.